Disclosure: This is a sponsored campaign with Glad®

 - Jumbo Breakfast Cookie from Cheerios

-- Place cut fruit or dried fruit the night before in container to put on yogurt or oatmeal in the morning
+- Place cut fruit or dried fruit the night before in a container to put on yogurt or oatmeal in the morning

 - Holds yogurt from larger containers to save money and plastic.